ying-li-python/citation-generator/README.md

 # pubmed-search-api

 Writing citations for research papers is time-consuming!
-Instead, let's use Python to access NCBI's database when we want to retrieve article information and help create a citation in MLA format for the first *five* articles found.
+Instead, let's use Python to access NCBI's PubMed database when we want to retrieve article information and help create a citation in MLA format for the first *five* articles found.

 ## Prerequisites
 - Python3